mlcommons/inference/graph/R-GAT/README.md

 # MLPerf™ Inference Benchmarks for Text to Image

 This is the reference implementation for MLPerf Inference text to image.
-Two implementation are currently supported, Graphlearn for Pytorch (GLT) and Deep Graph Library (DGL), both using pytorch as the backbone of the model.
+Two implementations are currently supported, Graphlearn for Pytorch (GLT) and Deep Graph Library (DGL), both using pytorch as the backbone of the model.

 ## Supported Models